 If Earth is in the CME's path, the particles interact with our magnetic field.
 While we're treated to a fantastic light show in the form of the northern lights (which are expected tonight, due to a CME that left the sun on Tuesday), powerful CMEs can cause power grid disruptions.
 In March 1989, such an event knocked out power to much of Quebec.

 While a CME did erupt in the wake of these two solar flares, NASA is still trying to analyze whether or not Earth is in its path.

 "Radio emissions suggest a coronal mass ejection (CME) may be associated with the X9.3 flare," they wrote as of Wednesday morning eastern time.
 "But we await SOHO/LASCO coronagraph imagery for confirmation."

-The most powerful event to effect Earth on record is the Carrington Event, named after Richard Carrington, an amateur astronomer who witnessed a solar flare (estimated to be an X10) while sketching sunspots in England in 1859.
+The most powerful event to affect Earth on record is the Carrington Event, named after Richard Carrington, an amateur astronomer who witnessed a solar flare (estimated to be an X10) while sketching sunspots in England in 1859.
 Less than 12 hours later, northern lights so bright that people were said to have heard birds chirping, were seen; telegraphs failed with some catching fire.

 A 2014 study concluded that Earth narrowly missed a powerful CME in July 2012 that would have rivalled the Carrington Event, in terms of its effects felt, though the flare associated with it was not the strongest recorded.

 The most most powerful X-class flare was an incredible X28 (which is the limit of the measuring devices) on Nov.
 4, 2003.